 MELBOURNE VIC 3001

-Individuals must ensure they provide contact details so we may respond to their concern in writing.
+7.2 You must ensure that you provide contact details so that we may respond to your concern in writing.
 This may be in the form of either a postal or email address.

-Once your complaint is received we will assess it to make sure the complaint is about Personal Information of the individual and which we hold.
+7.3 Once your complaint is received, we will assess it to make sure that the complaint is about your Personal Information, which we hold.
 We will then assess the complaint to see if it is something we can investigate.

-If we decide to investigate we may request further information from the individual.
+7.4 If we decide to investigate, we may request further information from you.
 We will forward all requests for information in writing.

-Following completion of the investigation we will make a determination and respond to the individual in writing with details of the outcome.
+7.5 Following completion of the investigation, we will make a determination and respond to you, in writing, with details of the outcome.
 This will include any resolutions we have determined.

-We will endeavour to complete all investigations within 30 days from receiving the complaint, however this may take longer depending on the details of the particular matter.
+7.6 We will endeavour to complete all investigations within 30 calendar days from receiving the complaint.
+However, this may take longer depending on the details of the particular matter.

-If our complaint process is unable to address an individual’s concern to their satisfaction they may choose to contact the Office of the Australian Information Commissioner by visiting www.oaic.gov.au or by calling 1300 363 992.
+7.7 If our complaint process is unable to address your concern to your satisfaction, you may choose to contact the Office of the Australian Information Commissioner by visiting www.oaic.gov.au, or by calling 1300 363 992.